Borders XC

 Timekeepers are busy.

 DO NOT attempt to interrupt them while they are working.
-Results will be published on line as soon as possible.
+Results will be published online as soon as possible.